 OVERALL FEEDBACK:

-Majority of users users, at first, found the application difficult to operate, but they have given positive feedback after completion of the experiment.
+Majority of users, at first, found the application difficult to operate, but they have given positive feedback after completion of the experiment.
 This is surely because they found the features meaningful and helpful for them.
 Average rating was ‘4’ out of 5, for the application.

 User Experience: